Masonic lodge officer: Grand Superintendent of Works

 When this office exists, the 'Grand Superintendent of Works' is a Grand Lodge officer responsible for the Grand Lodge building, and as such, the office is usually awarded to a qualified architect or builder.
 Responsibility for individual Lodge buildings usually falls to a committee.

 Grand Sword Bearer

 Many Grand Masters are preceded in formal processions by a ceremonial sword.
 In such cases a "Grand Sword Bearer" is appointed to carry the sword.

 Grand Standard Bearer or Grand Banner Bearer

 Many Grand Masters or Grand Lodges have an official standard which is carried behind the Grand Master in formal processions.
 In such cases a "Grand Standard Bearer" or "Grand Banner Bearer" is appointed.

 Grand Pursuivant

 It is the Grand Pursuivant's duty to announce all applicants for admission into the Grand Lodge by their names and Masonic titles; to take charge of the jewels and regalia of the Grand Lodge; to attend all communications of the Grand Lodge, and to perform such other duties as may be required by the Grand Master or presiding officer.

+Order of precedence and honorary appointments

+Under the jurisdiction of the United Grand Lodge of England, the order of precedence of masonic offices and their incumbents at Provincial and District Grand Lodge level is: